3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 }
 ```

-Note that I start TX transfer first, then poll for RX DMA completion before
+I start the TX transfer first, then poll for RX DMA completion before
-re-programming DMA channel.
+re-programming the DMA channel.
 Now, the test succeeds.

 ## Extending tests

-I have basic code that can read and write data over SPI, but so far I have
+I have basic code that can read and write data over SPI, but I have tested only
-tested only read of zeroed registers.
-Now, it is time to extends the tests, so
+read of a zeroed register.
+Now, it is time to extend the tests so that we write
-that we write random data of random lengths, then read the data back and check
+random data of random lengths, then read the data back and check whether it is
-whether it is as expected.
+as expected.

 I started with something simple